Published December 19, 2023 • Updated November 10, 2025

 Did you know?
 Ancient cultures used cinnamon oil to protect stored grain from insects — a tradition now refined in Dr. Killigan’s modern formulas.

-3. Clove oil: A versatile insect repellent
+3. Clove oil: The fast-acting botanical repellent

 Found in: Six Feet Under Plant-Powered Insect Spray